 Child Abuse Campaign

-The Wirral Safeguarding Children Board is supporting the government’s new ‘Together, we can tackle child abuse’ campaign from the Department for Education
+The Wirral Safeguarding Children Partnership is supporting the government’s ongoing ‘Together, we can tackle child abuse’ campaign from the Department for Education

 Definition of Child Abuse

 Child abuse is any action by another person – adult or child – that causes significant harm to a child.
 It can be physical, sexual or emotional, but can just as often be about a lack of love, care and attention.

 According to the DfE, a third of people who suspect child abuse do nothing – sometimes because they’re worried about being wrong.

 All children have a right to be safe and should be protected from all forms of abuse and neglect.
 Anything you notice can help a child at risk.
 We all have a role to play in protecting children and young people from child abuse and neglect.